CharlieS-432737/Unit-20-Assignment-2-Wiki/docs/Mock-Up system/Planning/Machine setup plan.md

 ### Improvements based on feedback

 #### Optimizations for Performance and Security

 To optimize performance and security on the server, the following measures will be implemented:

 - Regular backups of server data will be performed to ensure data integrity and facilitate disaster recovery in case of any issues.
-Backups will be stored securely in an offsite location.
+Backups will be stored securely in an off-site location.
 - Redundancy measures, such as RAID configurations, will be implemented to enhance data availability and protect against data loss.
 - Intrusion detection and prevention systems will be deployed to monitor and mitigate potential security threats.
 - Network traffic monitoring tools will be utilized to identify any abnormal network activities and potential security breaches.